-Media Freedom Score: 9 Press freedom is protected by section 77 of the Danish constitution, with certain restrictions concerning libel, blasphemy and racism, as mentioned above.
-Denmark's radio and privately run TV2 are governed by independent boards appointed by the minister of culture, the People's Assembly (Folketing) and employees.
+Media Freedom Score: 9Press freedom is protected by section 77 of the Danish constitution, with certain restrictions concerning libel, blasphemy and racism, as mentioned elsewhere.
+Denmark's radio and privately run TV2 are governed by independent boards appointed by the minister of culture, the parliament (Folketinget) and employees.
 No MPs are allowed to be board members and legislation endeavors to assure that programs are impartial and diverse.
-There have been a few incidents in which board members have tried to influence specific programs.
-State-run media are financed by an annual license fee, but commercials are increasingly allowed.
+There have been a few incidents in which board members have tried to influence specific programs or decisions taken by the management board of Denmark's Radio.
+State-run media are financed by an annual license fee, but the private TV3 uses commercials.